TrentSPalmer/aur-packages/README.md

 Stash of Arch Linux PKGBUILDS, some of which are forks, some of which are inspired, and also some which are updates to outdated AUR packages.

+Additionally, I have some PKGBUILDS here merely so I can track their updates with my own scripts.

 ### Live Git PKGBUILD tip
 If you want to modify a PKGBUILDS to pull a particular commit, you can edit the source like so.